-Findings is the name for a large classification of supplies that are used to connect or complete a piece of jewelry.
+Findings are the name for a large classification of supplies that are used to connect or complete a piece of jewelry.
 This is a partial list of the various types of findings used in beaded jewelry making, with links to articles with more information and details.

 01 of 05

 Bead caps are a decorative metal finding that is typically placed on the end of beads.
 They come in a variety of sizes, shapes, and metals.
 Bead caps may be used to surround both sides of a bead or to cap one end as in an earring dangle.

 The look of a bead cap will vary considerably depending on the size and shape bead it is paired with.
 Bead caps may also be used with beaded ropes or beaded tassels at the connection to a clasp or earring finding to help hide knots or thread.

 02 of 05

 Crimp beads are used to secure the ends of beading wire to other findings such as a jump ring, clasp or earring wire.
 They come in two distinct shapes — crimp beads which are rounded and crimp tubes which are more cylindrical.
 They are closed using a special crimping tool or by flattening the crimp with pliers.

 For a crimp to hold securely, it is important to know which size crimp to use for which size wire.

 A crimp cover is a hollow decorative metal finding shaped like a C that can be closed around the crimp to make it look like a bead.
 They come in a variety of sizes and metals.
 They are fastened using chain nose pliers.

 Clasps join the two sides of your necklace or bracelets.
 There is a huge variety of clasps available — from basics clasps like spring rings to more unusual clasps like tube and box clasps.
 The most important aspect of choosing a clasp is making sure it is suitable for the weight and type of jewelry it is securing.